cloudmesh-community/sp19-222-92/project-report/report.md

  	graph below is a Boxplot of data after normlization
 ![Boxplot after normalization](images/boxplots.pdf)

-:o: pdf images not allowed convert to png

 Our method for removing the outliers could have involved calculating a Z-Score for each data point, which gives the amount of standard deviations a point is